YumingSun/Penalized_Deep_Partially_Linear_Cox_Model/README.md

 Demo
 ====
 * `exp_dplc_nonlinear.py`: The script used to train the Penalized DPLC and assess the model performance.
 It trains a DNN with 2 hidden layers followed by two dropout layers.
-This script takes 4 arguments, the number of hidden layers in the two hidden layers, and the dropout rate of the two dropout layers.
+This script takes 4 arguments, the number of neurons in the two hidden layers, and the dropout rate of the two dropout layers.
 It outputs the False Positive Number, False Negative Number, and C-index.
-The detailed results and trained DPLC model is save to the working directory.
+The detailed results and trained DPLC model are saved to the working directory.
 ```
 $ python -u exp_dplc_nonlinear.py 8 4 0.3 0.3
 ```